Search This Blog

 • The commute is long, about 10 to 12 hours by bus or car so prepare.
 If you have the budget, you may choose to take a plane.

 • You have to share the toilet with many visitors so at certain hours, there is a long line.
 There is a 10-peso fee to use the bathroom.
 In our case, the bathroom fee was already included in the package.
 Unfortunately, sometimes the line was long so we had to use other paid toilets.
-I heard some tourist opted to pee on the beach when the lines to the bathroom were long and these people could no longer hold their bladders.
+I heard some tourists opted to pee on the beach when the lines to the bathroom were long and these people could no longer hold their bladders.
 If there is no improvement regarding the toilet facilities, eventually, the water will be polluted with human waste.

 • Sleeping inside the tent can get hot, especially if you are camped away from the beach.
-Unfortunately, for us, it was hot even at night so some of us decided to forgo the tent and sleep on the open cottage.
+Unfortunately, for us, it was hot even at night so some of us decided to forgo the tent and sleep in the open cottage.
 I also saw some people sleeping on the beach.

 • There is no cell phone signal on any of the islands except on top of the hills.
 Bring your phone when you climb any of the hills so you can call or post pictures online.
 Then again, having no cell phone signal can also be a good thing.